open-quantum-safe/liboqs-cpp/README.md

-The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.
+The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](https://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

-liboqs-cpp was developed by [Vlad Gheorghiu](https://vsoftco.github.io) at softwareQ Inc. and University of Waterloo.
+liboqs-cpp was developed by [Vlad Gheorghiu](https://vsoftco.github.io) at [softwareQ Inc.](https://www.softwareq.ca) and at the University of Waterloo.

 ---